Adolph Kolping: Life

-Kolping was ordained to the priesthood on 13 April 1845 in Cologne's Minoritenkirche but his father died the night before so his ordination was full of mixed emotions.
+Kolping was ordained to the priesthood on 13 April 1845 in Cologne's Minoritenkirche but his father died the night before such that his ordination was full of mixed emotions.
 He first served in Elberfeld – now part of Wuppertal – as a chaplain and religious education teacher from 1845 until 1849.
 There a number of journeymen carpenters had founded a choral society with the aid of a teacher and the local clergy.
 It grew rapidly into a Young Workmen's Society with the acknowledged object of fostering the religious life of the members, and at the same time of improving their mechanical skill.
-In 1847 he became the second president of the Gesellenverein, German Catholic societies for the religious, moral, and professional improvement of young men which gave its members both religious and social support.
+In 1847, he became the second president of the Gesellenverein, German Catholic societies for the religious, moral, and professional improvement of young men which gave its members both religious and social support.

 In 1849 he returned to Cologne as the cathedral's vicar and established Cologne's branch of the Gesellenverein.
 "Initially his objective was to provide a home-away-from- home for young apprentices and journeymen while they learned a trade that would enable them to make a decent and honest living."
 The Cologne society soon acquired its own home, and opened therein a hospice for young traveling journeymen.
 In his efforts to develop the work Kolping was energetic and undaunted.
 He was eloquent both as speaker and writer.
 He visited the great industrial centres of Germany, Austria, Switzerland, and Hungary.
 In 1850 he united the existing associations as the "Rheinischer Gesellenbund" – this fusion was the origin of the present international "Kolpingwerk".
-In 1854 he founded the newspaper "Rheinische Volksblätter" (or the "Rhine Region People’s Paper") which quickly became one of the most successful press organs of his time.
+In 1854, he founded the newspaper "Rheinische Volksblätter" (or the "Rhine Region People’s Paper") which quickly became one of the most successful press organs of his time.
 He was the editor of the Catholic People's Calendar from 1852 to 1853 and of the Calendar for the Catholic People from 1854 to 1855.
 In 1862 he became the rector of the Saint Maria Empfängnis church in Cologne.
 Pope Pius IX titled him as a Monsignor in 1862 – this came about after the pair met in Rome in a private audience in May to discuss the priest's work.
 By 1865, over 400 local groups of the journeymen’s organization had been established and were functioning throughout Europe and in America.